Murder of Erica Parsons: Abuse allegations

 A number of witnesses testified at the Parsons' trial that Erica was routinely abused by the Parsons family, in particular by her adoptive mom, Casey.
-Casey Parsons's sister, Robin Ashley, testified that Casey beat Erica, often making her stand in the corner.
+Casey's sister, Robin Ashley, testified that Casey beat Erica, often making her stand in the corner.
 Photographs of Erica standing in the corner on five occasions were presented to the court.
 Ashley testified that she saw bruises and marks on Erica, and that Casey relinquished the child to Ashley's custody for several months so that Casey "wouldn't kill her".
-Parsons took her back fearing she would get in trouble for receiving money for a child who was not in her home.
+Casey took her back fearing she would get in trouble for receiving money for a child who was not in her home.
 Warrants showed the couple continued to cash checks when Erica was not living with them.

 Jamie Parsons testified that nearly everyone in the family had abused Erica routinely, something that Casey encouraged.
 According to Jamie, Casey would often bend Erica's fingers backwards to break them, but deny her medical assistance, instead making homemade casts.
 Jamie also testified that Erica was forced to live in a closet and would be locked inside for hours at a time and was beaten when she relieved herself in the closet.
 She was also reportedly forced to eat canned dog food.
 Jamie testified that Erica's adoptive father, Sandy, would often get mad and punch Erica on her head.
-Soon after Erica was reported missing, Sandy and Casey Parsons hired an attorney, believing they were suspects.
+Soon after Erica was reported missing, Sandy and Casey hired an attorney, believing they were suspects.
 Investigators found red stains in the house but have not said what tests showed about them.